 Mega Rule Part Three

-PHMSA further noted that “Large diameter, high-pressure gathering lines are susceptible to the same types of integrity threats as transmission pipelines, including corrosion, excavation damage, and construction defects.
-The exemption of these pipelines from the safety requirements of the Federal Pipeline Safety Regulations failed to consider the present risks that now exist.”
+PHMSA noted, “Large diameter, high-pressure gathering lines are susceptible to the same types of integrity threats as transmission pipelines.
+These threats include corrosion, excavation damage, and construction defects.
+The exemption of these pipelines from the safety requirements of the Federal Pipeline Safety Regulations failed to consider the present risks.”

 Mega Rule Part Three Key Dates